SheridansNL/reference_books/Python/Python reference.md

 MAX_AGE = 65
 ```

->If you specify a default value for a parameter, no spaces should be used on either side of the equal singn.
+>If you specify a default value for a parameter, no spaces should be used on either side of the equal sign.
 Same goes for keyword arguments.
 ```python
 def function_name(parameter_0, parameter_1='default value'):